 A studio format class in the new computer lab where students use their acquired graphic techniques and talents to prepare portfolio quality graphic design.
 Using a variety of software programs the course combines graphics, illustration, lettering, and photography to communicate ideas and concepts clearly and effectively.
-This course may be taken 2 times.
 Lecture & lab.
 Optional pass/no pass grade.
 Transferable to CSU.